joergschultzelutter/mpad/docs/EXAMPLES.md

 - [aprs.fi](www.aprs.fi) for APRS call sign coordinates

+The very first usage of this command set will trigger a download of the ```de421.bsp``` ephemeris data file which will take a few seconds to complete.
+Once that download has been completed, all future attempts to calculate these celestial attempts will use that downloaded data file.

 | What do we want | Command string User > MPAD | Response example MPAD > User |
 | --------------- | -------------------------- | ---------------------------- |
 | Sunrise/set and moonset/rise, relative to the user's position | ```riseset``` | ```RiseSet DF1JSL-4 17-Jan GMT sun_rs 07:25-15:49 mn_sr 20:47-09:55``` |